getparthenon/transaction-cloud/readme.md

 ### What support can I get for this?

-You can create an issue in this repository and I'll be able to provide support.
+You can create an issue in this repository and we'll be able to provide support.

 ### Is this an offical SDK?